Feyerabend/bb/workbook/ch05/symb/SYMB.md

 - Learning Objectives:
 	- Understanding environments and closures in functional languages.
 	- Managing function scopes and variable bindings in a purely functional context.
-	- Exploring optimization techniques like tail-call optimization.
+	- Exploring optimisation techniques like tail-call optimisation.

 #### Debugging Tool for Functional Programs